abeeraltaleb/RedFlag_App/README.md

 Swift: The star performer, turning iOS app development into a breeze.
 Xcode: Our trusty command center for building, testing, and unleashing the app's potential.
 Core ML: Apple's enchanting machine learning framework, uncovering the hidden secrets of fraudulent messages.
-Git: Safeguarding our code and guiding us with version control magic.
 GitHub: Our virtual stronghold for teamwork, collaboration, and project magnificence.

 ## Getting Started